 Why does it matter?

-The authors looked at patient and illness characteristics as well as PED metrics, including peak patient load, presentation timings, length of stay, time taken to order tests, receive samples and reporting of results to see how these were affected during the months of Ramadan and those before and after.
+The authors looked at patient and illness characteristics and PED metrics, including peak patient load, presentation timings, length of stay, time taken to order tests, receive samples and reporting of results to see how these were affected during the months of Ramadan and those before and after.Â

 This is a retrospective cross-sectional study on paediatric patients from 0 – 18 years presenting to a PED tertiary centre in Lebanon.
-Data was collected from all PED visits with any complaint at any time during Ramadan and the months (30 days) before and after in 2016 and 2017.
+Data was collected from all PED visits with any complaint during Ramadan and the months (30 days) before and after in 2016 and 2017.
 A bivariate analysis was performed between the Ramadan and non-Ramadan groups.
-The main outcomes were illness severity, chief complaints, final diagnoses, PED metrics including peak patient load, presentation timings, length of stay, and PED efficiency metrics such as time to order tests, times to samples being received and reported.
-5711 patients were included and 1672 of these presented during Ramadan.
-There was no significant difference between age, gender or illness severity between the Ramadan or non-Ramadan group.
-This study found a significant difference in the number of GI complaints during Ramadan (39%) compared with the non-Ramadan group (35%).
+The main outcomes were illness severity, chief complaints, final diagnoses, PED metrics, including peak patient load, presentation timings, length of stay, and PED efficiency metrics such as time to order tests and times to samples being received and reported.
+5711 patients were included, and 1672 of them presented during Ramadan.
+There was no significant difference between age, gender or illness severity between the Ramadan or non-Ramadan groups.
+This study found a substantial difference in the number of GI complaints during Ramadan (39%) compared with the non-Ramadan group (35%).Â

 Trauma-related complaints increased during Ramadan (3 in 100) vs (2 in 100) in non-Ramadan periods.
 Especially during the non-fasted periods of Ramadan (4 in 100) vs (2 in 100) during the fasted period of Ramadan.
 The number of daily visits during Ramadan (28.3) was reduced compared with non-Ramadan attendance (31.5).
 The Ramadan group did not have to wait longer for tests to be ordered or samples collected.